AyeshaSaleem699/Current-Day-Weather-App/README.md

 ## Setup:
 - visit http://www.openweathermap.org/register and register
 - After registeration you will get a free weather api.
-- use that API in the .js files after the comment
+- Add that API in the .js files after the comment

 ## About:
 - The web app makes ajax request to get current weather data of the city you enter.